project-oak/oak/docs/concepts.md

 - `b` is **at least as secret** as `a`
 - `a` is **at least as trusted** as `b`

-The least privileged label is usually referred to as "public trusted" (and represented as `⊥`, pronounced "bottom"), which corresponds to a Node or Channel which has only observed public data, and its inputs are not endorsed with any level of integrity; in this label, both confidentiality and integrity components
+The least privileged label is usually referred to as "public untrusted" (and represented as `⊥`, pronounced "bottom"), which corresponds to a Node or Channel which has only observed public data, and its inputs are not endorsed with any level of integrity; in this label, both confidentiality and integrity components